Target: Nipah virus

 So, how’d we do?

-One of our best candidates, sbio-nipahgpg-028 (in yellow), bound to glycoprotein G (in grey).
+One of our best candidates, sbio-nipahgpg-120 (in yellow), bound to glycoprotein G (in grey).

-Various binding affinity metrics from existing therapeutic anti-gpG antibodies versus our diffused candidates.
+Various binding affinity metrics of our generated anti-gpG antibody candidates.